 Having even one such set of clothing items would be ridiculous when we’d have to wear the same outfit over and over, which in itself is preposterous.
 Instead, we make do with what we have, Tom with two dress shirts and dark pants and me with a few dressy tops and pants.

 |A mausoleum with statues on the top, commonly found at La Recoleta.|

-Occasionally, we may get a few looks here and there for our “casual chic” attire but we can’t get worked up over this.
+Occasionally, we may get a few looks here and there for our “casual chic” attire, but we can’t get worked up over this.
 With only 200 passengers on this upcoming cruise, in no time at all, they’ll discover why we don’t have dress-up clothing and never give us another glaring look.

 Last night, we headed to Diggs (ironic name, Minnesota fans?) for dinner but they were closed when they’re usually open.
-This has been the case for many restaurants we’ve visited, inspiring us to always have a backup plan.
+This has been the case for many restaurants we’ve visited, inspiring us always to have a backup plan.

 |Another ornate mausoleum.|

-Also, the better we feel, the more we have done, frees us up mentally for the upcoming Minnesota Vikings football game on Sunday night!
+Also, the better we feel, the more we have done, which frees us up mentally for the upcoming Minnesota Vikings football game on Sunday night!
 We couldn’t be more excited about this event!

 Happy day to all!

 Photo from one year ago today, January 18, 2017: